extend a warm welcome and invitation to everyone visiting this site.

 When walking from your cart to your ball, take a couple of clubs with you.
 Taking only one club, then having to return to the cart to retrieve a different

 club, is a huge time-waster.

-Always leave the putting green as soon as your group has finished putting.
+Always 'park' your trolley or cart at the exit to the Green and leave the putting green as soon as your group has finished putting.